pedrouid/react-ethpay/README.md

-## BITPAY
+## REACT-BITPAY

-A simple Blockhain.info Wallet API interface for requesting and fullfilling payments using Bitcoin.
+A simple Bitpay interface for requesting and fullfilling payments using Bitcoin.
 (Work in Progress)

 ### `npm start`